dr-who/stutools/README.md

 # stutools
 Stu's handy tools

-./readSpeedTest  -- reads to N disks using N threads
+./readSpeedTest  -- reads from N disks using N threads

 ./writeSpeedTest -- writes to N disks using N threads